How to Use Arborvitae in Landscaping: Ideas, Spacing & Top Varieties

 Why?
 Because they're frequently planted in large numbers as a privacy screen in open, exposed landscapes where they struggle.
 Make sure they have some protection from harsh elements, and remember they need supplemental moisture.

-These plants are still workhorses that will be around for years, but if you're considering Emerald Green, also check out Private Jet at #2 on our list.
+These plants are still dependable performers that will be around for years, but if you're considering Emerald Green, also check out the Private Jet arborvitae further down on this list.
 It grows faster and might work better for your needs.

 Landscaping Uses: